binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 <img src="https://i.gyazo.com/ef440462eab964b639d2f94724cdd0be.png" width="640">

-* Either enter an address to send to, select from your contact list, or scan a qr request by importing, scanning with a webcam, or using our drag and scan desktop technology
+* Either enter an address to send to, select from your contact list, or scan a QR request by importing, scanning with a webcam, or using our drag and scan desktop technology

 <img src="https://i.gyazo.com/bd7b2b02d7904cd5e1a3c0c47b9a0632.png" width="640">

-* If you select to use the drag and scan qr technology, then all you need to do is drag the window over a qr code you have been shared and it will automatically detect the address and fill it in for you as the send address
+* If you select to use the drag and scan QR technology, then all you need to do is drag the window over a QR code you have been shared and it will automatically detect the address and fill it in for you as the send address

 <img src="https://i.gyazo.com/225474fb4ab42238460c062f41c182de.png" width="640">